rennancruz/E-commerce-store/README.md

 ## Description
 This is the back-end for an e-commerce application.
 It provides a RESTful API for managing categories, products, and tags in a PostgreSQL database.
 The application is built using **Express.js**, **Sequelize**, and **PostgreSQL**, and allows users to perform CRUD operations for categories, products, and tags.

+## Preview
+For a preview of how these APIs are being called, please refer to the [img](/img/) folder, which includes all screenshots from the APIs being called.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)